When to Apply

 - Review all documents for name consistency

-Examples include student's bank statements, a letter from your bank stating you have sufficient funds, a letter from the student's parents/guardians with either their bank statement or a letter from their bank stating they have an excess of the dollar amount required, or a letter from a government agency or organization.
+Examples include: student's bank statements, a letter from student's bank stating you have sufficient funds, a letter from the student's parents/guardians with either their bank statement or a letter from their bank stating they have an excess of the dollar amount required, or a letter from a government agency or organization.

 Submit an English language transcript from the school you currently attend or most recently attended.